Skip to main content

 Complete Autism Therapy Center Visit Checklist

-Use this comprehensive checklist during center visits to ensure you evaluate all critical aspects of potential autism therapy programs for your child.
+Use this detailed checklist during center visits to ensure you evaluate all critical aspects of potential autism therapy programs for your child.

 Pre-Visit Preparation